 - We developed a unique methodology to identify the cumulative regulatory burden imposed on the US manufacturing sector.
 Applying this methodology, we found nearly 300,000 restrictions imposed across every step of the manufacturing process.

-- We identified and advocated for changes to legislation to reform the Toxic Substances Control Act to increase the pace of safety assessments for chemicals in commerce.
+- We identified changes to legislation to reform the Toxic Substances Control Act to increase the pace of safety assessments for chemicals in commerce.
 Congress has since made changes to the legislation consistent with our recommendations.

 - We identified aspects of an EPA proposed rule that, contrary to the Agency’s own analysis, would increase, rather than limit, greenhouse gas emissions from the use of certain building insulation materials.
-We created an effective coalition of energy efficiency advocates, including two U.S. Senators, to join our client in raising the issue to EPA's attention and ensure that any final rule rewards rather than penalizes manufacturers of energy efficiency products.
 The Agency issued a final rule with significant changes acceptable to our client.

 - We analyzed EPA’s proposal to lower the ozone standard and the science that the Agency used to support it.
 We identified administrative actions that could minimize the negative impact on these portions of the country without hindering progress in lowering ozone concentrations across the nation.
 Our client's public comments and advocacy raised these issues to the Agency's attention.
 Subsequently, the Agency issued a white paper on the issue of background ozone and held a public workshop to better determine how best to address this significant issue during implementation of the new standard.